Operation Condor poster

 The inciting incident occurs at 12 minutes when Jackie is given a high-stakes mission to find 240 tons of Nazi gold in the Sahara before arms dealers do.
 He has only a key and must work with the granddaughter of a Nazi officer who has critical information..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 27 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This shows the protagonist's commitment to Jackie actively chooses to go into the Sahara Desert with Ada and Elsa despite the dangers, committing fully to the treasure hunt.
+This reveals the protagonist's commitment to Jackie actively chooses to go into the Sahara Desert with Ada and Elsa despite the dangers, committing fully to the treasure hunt.
 This is his irreversible decision to enter the adventure world and trust potential allies., moving from reaction to action.

 The Collapse moment at 80 minutes (74% through) represents the emotional nadir.
 Here, Jackie and the women are separated and cornered in the wind tunnel facility with no apparent escape.
 They face seemingly certain death as the villains prepare to eliminate them.
-The treasure is lost and survival looks impossible., reveals the protagonist at their lowest point.
+The treasure is lost and survival looks impossible., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 85 minutes initiates the final act resolution at 80% of the runtime.
 Jackie realizes that by trusting and working together with Ada and Elsa (applying the Mirror World lesson), they can turn their knowledge of the base against the villains.
 He devises a plan using teamwork instead of solo heroics., demonstrating the transformation achieved throughout the journey.